abhithube/chatterbox-microservices/README.md

 - AWS
 - Terraform

+## Features

+- Register and login using your Google or GitHub account
+- Create parties to connect with other users
+- View which party members are currently online
+- Join or share parties via an invite link
+- Create topics within parties to partition your conversations
+- Send real-time messages in topics and view entire message history

 ## Project Structure

 This repo contains all of the code for the application.
 Each service has its own directory.
 The _client_ directory contains the frontend React application.
-The _common_ directory contains several reusable TS modules that were published as NPM packages and made available for the microservices to use, in an effort to reduce code duplication.
-The _k8s_ directory contains all of the manifests for the Kubernetes cluster running on DigitalOcean.
+The _common_ directory contains several reusable TypeScript modules that were published as NPM packages and made available for the microservices to use, in an effort to reduce code duplication.
+The _infra_ directory contains the Terraform configuration to manage the state of cloud infrastructure on AWS.

 ## Frontend Design